1. Courtesy Notices:

 Monographs & Treatises:

-- Monographs: One or two volume works that are not updated and do not contain primary source or reference material may be borrowed for four weeks.
+- Monographs: One- or two-volume works that are not updated and do not contain primary source material may be borrowed for four weeks.

-- Treatises: Updated treatises and parts of multi-volume sets, except those that are primary reference materials, may be borrowed for three days.
+- Treatises: Updated treatises and parts of multi-volume sets may be borrowed for three days.
 The loan period for treatises is shorter than that of monographs because the value of a multi-volume work is diminished if some of its volumes are unavailable.

 As the catalog will indicate, some of our older monographs and treatises are stored off-site.
 All of these items can be easily requested for borrowing as follows: Primary sources for three days; Monographs & Treatises for four weeks.
 Renewal is flexible for off-site items.